This gluten free millet and quinoa crust pizza is made with soaked whole grains and topped with pesto, spinach, grilled squash and scallions.

 I once read the average family has only seven recipes they recycle each week.
 This makes me sad.
 I know many people don't get the same kick out of trying new things as I do, but I won't accept eating the same seven dishes over and over again. .

 When I try to get clients to step out of the box, we usually start by remaking a favorite dish.
 They're excited to create something they love in a healthier, but equally satisfying way.
-From tofu burgers to lentil meatballs to avocado fudgesicles, it's something I do in my own kitchen as well.

 This pizza is a perfect example.
 With a crust made from soaked quinoa and millet blended with water, it couldn't be further from a traditional yeast and wheat dough.
 The crust is thin and crispy around the edges with a tender middle.
 The grains start to ferment an even sprout a bit, which adds a complex, fermented taste to the dough - kinda like traditional wheat dough!